cosmos/cosmos-sdk/docs/architecture/adr-038-state-listening.md

 ## Decision

-We will modify the `MultiStore` interface and its concrete (`rootmulti` and `cachemulti`) implementations and introduce a new `listenkv.Store` to allow listening to state changes in underlying KVStores.
+We will modify the `CacheMultiStore` interface and its concrete (`cachemulti`) implementations and introduce a new `listenkv.Store` to allow listening to state changes in underlying KVStores, the listeners are notified when the `CacheMultiStore` flush the dirty writes to the underlying store in the `Write()`.
 We will introduce a plugin system for configuring and running streaming services that write these state changes and their surrounding ABCI message context to different destinations.

 ### Listening interface

-In a new file, `store/types/listening.go`, we will create a `WriteListener` interface for streaming out state changes from a KVStore.
+In a new file, `store/types/listening.go`, we will create a `WriteListener` interface for streaming out state changes from a `KVStore`.

 ```go
 // WriteListener interface for streaming data out from a listenkv.Store